37 Harry Potter Trivia Questions [With Answers]

 Answer: Sirius Black.

-Why it stumps people: Lupin, Hagrid, and Dumbledore all protect Harry like family.
-Each one steps into a parental role at different points in the series.
-The question hinges on one word: godfather.
-That’s a specific designation, not a feeling, and only Sirius holds it.
+Why it stumps people: Lupin, Hagrid, and Dumbledore all guard Harry like family, each filling a parental gap at one point or another.
+The whole question rides on a single word, godfather.
+That’s a legal designation, not a vibe, and Sirius is the only one who carries it.

 18. What sword does Harry use to kill the basilisk in the Chamber of Secrets?
 (Medium)